 Healing Time Length After a Tooth Extraction

-An extraction is usually recommended as a last resort when a tooth is too damaged to be saved.
+An is usually recommended as a last resort when a tooth is too damaged to be saved.
 The two main types of extractions performed by dentists are simple and surgical extractions.
 A simple extraction is performed when enough of the tooth is left above the gumline to pull it out with forceps.
 A surgical extraction is recommended when the dentist needs to make an incision into the patient’s gum tissues to reach the tooth.

 Recovering from tooth extraction